saddboys/Softeng306Assignment2/README.md

 5. Ending turns continuously to see random events
 6. Using the console to give yourself different game-overs based on story (good end and bad ends)
 7. Using the console to demonstrate different types of events
+8. Use the Level command to see levels 2 and 3